yuwie10/nih-awards/README.md

 ![alt text](images/dist-funds-2.png)

 We see that most grants receive similar amounts of funding.
-For our first model, we will attempt to predict which funding group, based on percentiles, a grant falls into based on tf-idf of the abstracts.
+For our first model, we will attempt to predict which funding group quartile a grant falls into based on tf-idf of the abstracts.
 Grants will be divided into funding groups as follows:

-1. low: grants awarded less than $319,102.5 (<25th percentile)
+1. low: grants awarded less than $319,102.5 (<25th quartile)
-2. med-low: grants awarded $319,102.5-$371,250 (25th-50th percentile)
+2. med-low: grants awarded $319,102.5-$371,250 (25th-50th quartile)
-3. med-high: grants awarded $371,250-$464,929.5 (50th-75th percentile)
+3. med-high: grants awarded $371,250-$464,929.5 (50th-75th quartile)
-4. high: grants awarded more than $464,929.5 (>75th percentile)
+4. high: grants awarded more than $464,929.5 (>75th quartile)

 Dividing the grants in this manner ensures each class has the same number of observations and thus we will not have to worry about class imbalance.
 Although we will lose some information by grouping grants in this manner rather than running a regression, we want to make predictions based on grant abstracts and multinomial Naive Bayes classifiers are good default models that can handle high-dimensional text data.
 Furthermore, because most grant funds are clustered together, we will not lose too much information.